 This hole is not called Mackenzie for nothing a two-tier green with heavy sloping to the front and a reverse slope at the back make par on this hole an added benefit to your round.
 Watch out for the bunker to the right side of the green you may not come out.

 - This hole has a public right of way, please let them pass in peace

 Aim for the water tower, but please be careful of the walkers as the yellow markers identify a public right of way so please give way to walkers.
 Bunkers to the right will catch a wayward drive as will anything to the left.
 Once your ready to hit your approach play the hole a little shorter than you think as the ball usually runs on as the green was relayed in 2006 and the approach is heavy bedrock with a thinner layer of soil.

 Anything left of the green is in danger of never being seen again in the bushes and trees.

 Hole 18 – 351 yards Par 4

-Line of site is the top left window of the clubhouse, as the green slopes heavily from right to left your approach will best be placed front right of the green.
+Line of site is the left patio window of the clubhouse, as the green slopes heavily from right to left your approach will best be placed front right of the green.
 A birdie awaits to finish your round and the Bar Staff are ready to help you celebrate and relax.